codi0/prototypr/README.md

 14. Route is matched and executed
 15. app.output event is called (allowd for output manipulation before being sent to the client)
 16. app.shutdown event is called

+## Use of modules

+Most of the application code will live in modules, allowing you to break your app up into distinct parts for easy management.

+Modules use context binding, so that each /module.php file has access to $this (the main App class) without the need to define a class.
+Each module can have its own /vendor/ folder, so that app-specific classes can be initiated automatically.

+As well as php code, a module can contain template files (.tpl) and asset files.
+Assets must be contained in an /assets/ folder, in order to make them directly accessible.
+By default, htaccess rules block all direct access to files not in an assets folder.

+## Theme modules

+A module can be assigned as a theme, by setting $this->config('theme', '{moduleName}').
+An example theme is included as a reference.

+## Core API methods

+//TO-DO